colonyos/colonies/README.md

 7. Only the Colony Runtime that was assigned a process can set attributes on that process.
 8. Any Colony Runtime can get/list attributes on processes.

 Note that the Colonies server does not store any crypto keys, but rather stores identites in a database and verifies that reconstructed identities obtained from RPC calls match the identities stored in the database.
 This protocol works as follows.
-Let's assume that a Runtime client has the following Id:
+Let's assume a Runtime client has the following Id:

 ```
 69383f17554afbf81594999eec96adbaa0fc6caace5f07990248b14167c41e8f